TheRensei/OpenGL-MSAA-SSAA/README.md

 # OpenGL-MSAA-SSAA
  A uni coursework.
-OpenGL implementation of MSAA and SSAA and performance compatison.
+OpenGL implementation of MSAA and SSAA and performance comparison.

  Implementation in [OpenGL folder](Coursework/OpenGL) and [Shaders folder](Coursework/OpenGL/Resources/Shaders)